nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 > Note:
-> - The user data will be processed and stored locally on the computer
+> - The user data will be processed and stored locally on the computer.
-> - The user data will be available when YAMOM is activated again
+> - The user data will be available when YAMOM is activated again.

 ### Add a module: `add`

-Adds a module from available database into the user timetable
+Adds a module from available database into the user timetable.

 Format: `add MODULE_CODE`

-* The `MODULE_CODE` is not case-sensitive, but has to be an exact match
+* The `MODULE_CODE` is not case-sensitive, but has to be an exact match.

 Example of usage: